cnio-bu/beyondcell/tutorial/visualization/README.md

 group defined by experimental condition or phenotype).
 Four quadrants are
 highlighted: the top-left and bottom-right corners contain the drugs to which all selected cells are least/most sensistive, respectively.
-The centre quadrants show the drugs to which these cells are differentially insensitve or sensitive when compared to the other clusters.
+The centre quadrants show the drugs to which these cells are differentially insensitive or sensitive when compared to the other clusters.

 This function displays the top hits obtained for each of the specified condition